sam-almighty/Activity-Tracker-with-LogDNA/iam_view_events.md

 6. Click **Assign**.

 ## Step 3.
-Add a user to the access group
+Add users and service IDs to the access group
 {: #iam_view_events_step3}

 Continue to set up your group by adding users or service IDs.